Michigan State University Libraries: Labor & Industrial Relations Library

 Areas of strength in the LIR Reference Collection include labor and employment law, and grievance arbitration.
 There are also several information reporters and loose-leaf services for LR/HR information.

 Unique among its holdings is the Michigan Public Sector Agreement Collection.
 In 1972 the LIR Library was designated by the Michigan Employment Relations Commission (MERC) to be the repository for Michigan public sector agreements.
 The current agreements are in the LIR Library and superseded agreements are in the University Archives.

+John F. Schaefer Law Library

+The MSU Law Library is administratively separate from other libraries on campus.
+It contains materials of use to students in the MSU College of law, but is also open to other MSU Students and the general public.